 The most obvious example in everyone's mind is Netflix, as it will always redirect you to your country's library even if you try to log in from netflix.us or any other variation.
 Netflix has to block access to content due to territorial licensing.
 Media content is subject to broadcast and streaming licenses by production companies.
 In some sense, geo-blocking is a remnant of almost half-century-old legislation, but we have no idea whether territorial licensing will change.

-In some cases you even have to provide your national TV license to be able to watch such channels online.
-Keep in mind that VPNs cannot help you in cases where you need to provide proof of your cable TV subscription or a UK TV license.
+In some cases, you even have to provide your national TV license to be able to watch such channels online.
+Remember that VPNs cannot help you in cases where you need to provide proof of your cable TV subscription or a UK TV license.
 You will have to resort to side channels to acquire one.

 Some sites are exclusive to a single area, such as Hulu in the US, while other sites like Netflix offer different libraries depending on where you are.